goodbyetonto/bootcamphw/README.md

-# bootcamphw
+# bootcamphq
-This repository will be for weekly homework assignments in the full-stack flex bootcamp
+This repository will be for weekly commits (ie. homework, exercises, projects, etc).